markh-de/KiVar/README.md

 Once all relevant components are equipped with their variation rules and variant tables are set up (optionally), KiVar allows the selection of variation choices using either an easy-to-use dialog interface (when using the KiCad Plugin) or a command-line interface (when using the CLI app) and takes care of the automatic analysis and assignment of the corresponding component values, fields, attributes and features.

-The following sections describe the process of configuring your schematic or board, your variant table (if desired) and - after that - selecting a variation configuration from the previously configured variation choices.
+The following sections describe the process of configuring your schematic or board, your variant table (if desired) and &ndash; after that &ndash; selecting a variation configuration from the previously configured variation choices.
 Examples are provided where appropriate.

 ### Component Variation Setup